jczaplew/jczaplew.github.io/presentations/geospatialsummit2015/NOTES.md

 ### Geo considerations for sharing
   + Assume that no one else is going to do the same thing with your data as you...if you operate on this premise, you'll quickly realize that sharing data with projections is a bad idea
 *Change*
   + Projections are an opinion or suggestion for how the data should be stored and visualized.
-These go along with maps/visualizations, are inappropriate for distribution and sharing
+These go along with maps/visualizations, and are inappropriate for distribution and sharing
 *Change*
   + Calvin Metcalf gave a great talk at FOSS4G last year title "Projections on the web are terrible and you should be ashamed of yourself".
-While slightly inflamatory, one of my favorite quotes from it was that Projections "..are great if a printer is how you share data" - Calvin Metcalf
+While slightly inflamatory, one of my favorite quotes from it was that Projections "..are great if a printer is how you share data"
   + In the past geographic transformations were really complex and required a lot of time and effort - for example, change that paper map of the world on your wall to a Waterman Butterfly...it'll take a while
   + However, nowadays we can reproject on the fly.
 You can store and visualize your data in any projection you want, *Change*